arcalot/arcaflow-engine/internal/step/README.md

 ### Runnable steps

 Next, you need to create a runnable step.
-This must have two functions:
+This must have three functions:

 - `RunSchema()` provides a schema that describes the properties that are required to run the step provided by this provider.
 For example, the `plugin` provider uses this to specify the `step` a user should choose if the plugin provides more than one.
 - `Lifecycle()` must return a lifecycle, but this time with the schema information (see above).